willduff/mixedreality-enthusiast-guide/docs/index.md

 layout: HubPage
 description: Information for intermediate to advanced customers on how to get the most out of using Windows Mixed Reality.
 title:  Enthusiast's Guide to Mixed Reality
-keywords: Windows Mixed Reality, Windows Virtual Reality, VR, MR
+keywords: Windows Mixed Reality, Mixed Reality, Virtual Reality, VR, MR
 ---

 <div id="main" class="v2">